|To submit a letter to The Skeptic Magazine (UK) please email firstname.lastname@example.org or send correspondence by post.|

 In closing, I’ll add: When I was in the UK a few years ago, I asked Sheldrake if I could test his wonder-dog, but I was told that the dog – and its owners – didn’t want me around.
 I think that explains a lot about how willing Sheldrake is to face real, independent, examination of his claims.

-Volume 22 Issue 2 Letters: Chris French comments on the letters from Rupert Sheldrake and James Randi
+Chris French comments on the exchange between Rupert Sheldrake and James Randi:

 One very good reason for me not raising the topic of Randi’s Pigasus award to Rupert Sheldrake is that I was not aware of it until I read Rupert’s letter to The Skeptic.
 Even if I had been aware of it, I am not at all sure I would have chosen to ‘challenge’ Randi over it.
 As it was, we had to edit a lot of very good material from this interview simply for reasons of space.
 James Randi has, by anybody’s standards, had a long and fascinating life and I think that this is what most of our readers would want to hear about.